Geometric Brownian motion

-A geometric Brownian motion (GBM) (also known as exponential Brownian motion) is a continuous-time stochastic process in which the logarithm of the randomly varying quantity follows a Brownian motion (also called a Wiener process) with drift.
+A geometric Brownian motion (GBM), also known as an exponential Brownian motion, is a continuous-time stochastic process in which the logarithm of the randomly varying quantity follows a Brownian motion with drift.
 It is an important example of stochastic processes satisfying a stochastic differential equation (SDE); in particular, it is used in mathematical finance to model stock prices in the Black–Scholes model.

-Technical definition: the SDE
+Stochastical differential equation

 A stochastic process St is said to follow a GBM if it satisfies the following stochastic differential equation (SDE):

 where $W_t$ is a Wiener process or Brownian motion, and $\mu$ ('the percentage drift') and $\sigma$ ('the percentage volatility') are constants.

-The former is used to model deterministic trends, while the latter term is often used to model a set of unpredictable events occurring during this motion.
+The former parameter is used to model deterministic trends, while the latter parameter models unpredictable events occurring during the motion.

-Solving the SDE
+Solution

 For an arbitrary initial value S0 the above SDE has the analytic solution (under Itô's interpretation):